Pushing a Helm chart to an Amazon ECR private repository - Amazon ECR

 Successfully packaged chart and saved it to: /Users/username/helm-test-chart-0.1.0.tgz

 4. Create a repository to store your Helm chart.
 The name of your repository should match the name you used when creating the Helm chart in step 2.
-For more information, see Creating a private repository.
+For more information, see Creating an Amazon ECR private repository to store images.

 aws ecr create-repository \ --repository-name helm-test-chart \ --region us-west-2

 5. Authenticate your Helm client to the Amazon ECR registry to which you intend to push your Helm chart.
 Authentication tokens must be obtained for each registry used, and the tokens are valid for 12 hours.
-For more information, see Private registry authentication.
+For more information, see Private registry authentication in Amazon ECR.

 aws ecr get-login-password \ --region us-west-2 | helm registry login \ --username AWS \ --password-stdin aws_account_id.dkr.ecr.cn-north-1.amazonaws.com.cn